 It is said that 95% of diabetes care is up to the patient.
 Every person who lives with diabetes has a personal slant on how they treat it.
-Sure, we all know the basics and general terms of care, but interpretation is individual.
+Sure, we all know the basics and general terms of care, but the interpretation is individual.
 In years past, the guidelines were straight forward and basic.
-Take a shot of insulin everyday, follow the exchange diet plan, don't eat sugar, test urine and see a doctor a few times a year.
+Take a shot of insulin every day, follow the exchange diet plan, don’t eat sugar, test urine and see a doctor a few times a year.
 Securing a comfort zone of an understanding doctor or health team seemed to help ease bumps in the road and moments of doubt.

 Things are quite different as we speed towards 2006.
 That comfort zone of yesteryear may be tough to find.
-However, education and technology has opened our minds and bodies to so many new possibilities and super ways to care for diabetes.
+However, education and technology have opened our minds and bodies to so many new possibilities and super ways to care for diabetes.
 Old fashioned reading and studying almost seem archaic in this age of satellites and cyberspace.
-Yet in this writer's opinion, having a personal diabetes library of books for reference and friendship can be of invaluable worth to every person who lives with diabetes.
+Yet in this writer’s opinion, having a personal diabetes library of books for reference and friendship can be of invaluable worth to every person who lives with diabetes.

-Here are a few suggestions from my diminutive but cherished collection of well worn books that I particularly love to cozy up with on chilly Fall days.
+Here are a few suggestions from my diminutive, but cherished, collection of well-worn books that I particularly love to cozy up with on chilly Fall days.
 If you have recommendations of your own to add, be in touch.

 JOSLIN DIABETES GOURMET COOKBOOK by Bonnie Sanders Polin Ph.D. and Frances Tower Giedt.
 This is the one that always comes to the rescue when I need inspiration for recipes and information about nutrition.

 EVERYDAY GOURMET DIABETES COOKBOOK by Mary Donkersloot, R.D.
-This is a well thought out, clearly written book filled not only with some terrific "keeper" recipes, but padded with tips and educational material.
+This is a well thought out, a clearly written book filled not only with some terrific “keeper” recipes, but padded with tips and educational material.

 REVERSING DIABETES by James Whitaker, M.D.
 Although this book was copy written in 1987 I always go back to it for good basic, useful, thorough information about the numerous aspects of living with diabetes.

 PSYCHING OUT DIABETES by Richard Rubin, Ph.D.
-CDE, June Biermann and Barbara Toohey.
+CDE, June Biermann, and Barbara Toohey.
 Here is the little comfort book I keep tucked in my bedside table for whenever I need a psychological or emotional boost.
 It never fails me.

 THE GLUCOSE REVOLUTION by Drs.
-Jennie Brand-Miller, Thomas Wolver, Stephen Colaguiri and Kaye Foster-Powell, R.D.
+Jennie Brand-Miller, Thomas Wolver, Stephen Colaguiri, and Kaye Foster-Powell, R.D.
 Nutritionist.
 Sometimes it seems overwhelming to learn all there is to know about food and diet.
 Add the Glycemic Index to the mix and, well, this book covers all aspects of it and can easily be read in small doses.

 A cozy corner, a cup of tea and a good book … The only thing that’s missing is something to nosh on.
 Let’s step over to Cyber Kitchen for a break and whip up something good to fill the belly, so you can return to your state of bliss.

-|Baked Barley (4 servings)|
+|Baked Barley (4 servings)

 |1 red onion, chopped